RikenSugitaLab/MLMM-Potential/README.md

 mlmm: package of network.

-server: interface bewteen genesis and Machine learning program.
+server: interface bewteen genesis and Machine learning program by socket.

 my_genesis_multipole: modified version of genesis used for simulation with ML learning potential.